Religion in Papua New Guinea: Parachurch organizations

 Several Christian professional educational institutions have been opened in the country, such as Christian Leaders' Training College, Divine Word University, Pacific Adventist University and Sonoma Adventist College.

 Traditional religions

 Ancestor figure with skull, Sepik, Iatmul people.

-Traditional ethnic religions are often animist and many have elements of ancestor worship, as well as tamam witches.
+Traditional ethnic religions are often animist, and many have elements of ancestor worship, as well as tamam witches.

 Religious syncretism is high, with many citizens combining their Christian faith with some traditional indigenous religious practices.

 Asabano

 The Asabano people of Papua New Guinea had traditional methods of treating human remains that varied based on the type of relationship the survivors planned to have with the deceased.
 These methods included corpse exposure with curation or disposal of bones, disposal of corpses in rivers, and even cannibalism.
 However, after their conversion to Christianity in the 1970s, the Asabano began burning or burying bone relics and commenced coffin burial in cemeteries.

 New religious movements

 Cargo cults

-Some cargo cults - the beliefs in a lost "Golden Age", which would be re-established when the dead ancestors returned - sprang up in Papua New Guinea during the 20th century, including the Taro Cult and the events known as the Vailala Madness in the Gulf of Papua, which, by the late 1920s, was no longer active.
+Some cargo cults – the belief in a lost "Golden Age", which would be re-established when the dead ancestors returned – sprang up in Papua New Guinea during the 20th century, including the Taro Cult and the events known as the Vailala Madness in the Gulf of Papua, which, by the late 1920s, was no longer active.